BitBloomTech/spawn/docs/user_guide/input-file-definition.md

 # Spawn Input File Definition

-Spawn is a declarative language based on JSON.
-The JSON standard is defined at <http://json.org>.
-Based on a specification in JSON, Spawn generates parameter sets, which we refer to as nodes.
+Spawn input is a hierarchical structure of branching nodes which allows large numbers of parameter sets (referred to as "specification nodes") to be specified in a declarative manner.
+The input is defined in JSON format (see <http://json.org> for the JSON standard).
+JSON editors are widely available, or you can use your favourite text editor to write Spawn input files.

 ## Getting Started